Branding Peru

-“No images were used for the new logo.
+For the new Peru logo, “no images were used.
 The word Peru is enough, according to the campaign.
-It is uniquely short for a country name, it has a universal pronunciation, and the accent mark over the letter “u” stands out.”
+It is uniquely short for a country name, it has a universal pronunciation, and the accent mark over the letter u stands out.”

 “Starting April 26, the brand will be promoted in a campaign within Peru.
 Then the hope is that shortly after consumers around the world will begin seeing the Peru brand on an array of Peruvian-grown foods and manufactured goods.”